Plan Your Visit

 10 a.m. to 5 p.m.

-Plan to spend 90 to 120 minutes to visit the exhibition and explore Fort Point.
+Plan to spend 90 to 120 minutes to visit the exhibition, explore Fort Point, and discover our public programs.

 Getting to Fort Point